kellymegan/ASDA_2025_Group_2_Portfolio_/reports/week_05_group_2_report.md

 - Angola’s early‑2000s inflation exceeds **300%**, driven by war‑related disruptions and currency instability.
 - Inflation stabilizes significantly post‑2005, aligning with oil‑sector recovery and political stabilization.

+### Environmental Sustainability – CO₂ emissions analysis

+---

+#### Why Are High-Income Countries the Biggest CO₂ Emitters?

+- **High-income countries** emit on average **227,273 kt** of CO₂ per year — **over 35 times more** than low-income countries (~6,586 kt).
+- **Upper-middle income** nations (China, India, Russia, Brazil) are the second-largest emitters at **~275,000 kt**, showing the cost of rapid industrialisation.
+- One-way ANOVA on log-transformed data confirms **highly significant differences** between all income groups (p < 0.001).
+- Tukey post-hoc test shows **every pair differs significantly** — even lower-middle vs upper-middle.

+**Insight:**
+Economic growth currently comes with massive carbon emissions.
+High-income countries have the resources to lead decarbonisation, while upper-middle income nations are now the fastest-growing source of global emissions and the most critical target for climate policy.

+---

 **6\.
 AI Disclaimer**
 Ai was used for the visualisations